polintw/Pensieve/README.md

 this is a web application project initiated & own by Chou Po Lin since May.
 2018, modified and rewrote from an earlier version, dev_Corner, which was also owned by the same owner since Dec.
 2017.

+LTS : __3.0.0__ on 06/09/2019.
+Current version, redesign the Unit interface & est. Relation view with independent Unit route.

-LTS : __2.1.0__ on 07/08/2019.
-Current version, rearrange Explore and Unit reading experience, also begin basic customized recommand.
+ver : __2.1.0__ on 07/08/2019. rearrange Explore and Unit reading experience, also begin basic customized recommand.

 ver : __2.0.0__ on 05/07/2019. the version focus on Nodes sys & User journey update.